manuzrpEd/Manuel-Antonio-Sanchez-Garcia/README.md

-# Replication Files, PhD Research Manuel Antonio Sanchez Garcia
+Find attach the replication files for the 3 chapters of my PhD Manuel Antonio Sanchez Garcia